-• Azure Synapse Analytics: features and functions
+Azure Synapse Analytics: Features, Advantages and Setup

 What is Azure Synapse Analytics